Cooking up Christmas spirit: Volunteers in Rifle give away holiday meal kits

 “This will definitely help,” she said.
 “It’s just my daughter and myself.”

-Rifle Parks and Recreation Parks and Recreation Manager Austin Rickstrew, who’s instrumental in facilitating this second-annual meal kit opportunity, said this year has seen an increase in nominations and family selections.
+Rifle Parks and Recreation manager Austin Rickstrew, who was instrumental in facilitating this second-annual meal kit opportunity, said this year has seen an increase in nominations and family selections.

 In 2020, Rifle received 120 nominations and provided 60 meal kits.
 In 2021, the city accepted 160 nominations and provided 80 meal kits.

-“There is a need for food in our community and there’s a group of people here who aren’t being served,” Rickstrew said as he organized groceries for the next recipient in the parking lot.
+“There is a need for food in our community, and there’s a group of people here who aren’t being served,” Rickstrew said as he organized groceries for the next recipient in the parking lot.
 “We make sure they have enough for breakfast, lunch and dinner.
 Every kit has about $75 worth of food in it.
 We pack it full.”

 The majority of costs were covered by local Garfield County businesses, while essentially every department in Rifle helped collect and package the food, Rickstrew said.